MagneticParticleImaging/MDF/README.md

 # MDF
 Magnetic Particle Imaging Data Format

 This repository contains the specification of the Magnetic Particle Imaging Data Format (MDF) and example code that shows how to perform a simple reconstruction.

-In order to apply the example code, one has to download examplary MPI data from http://www.tuhh.de/ibi/research/mpi-data-format.html into the root directory of this repository.
+In order to getting started run one of the Julia/Python/Matlab example scripts which will download experimental test datasets and performs a simple reconstruction.

 ## arXiv
 As of version 1.0.1 the most recent release of these specifications can also be also found on the arXiv http://arxiv.org/abs/1602.06072.
 If you use MDF please cite us using the arXiv reference, which is also available for download as `MDF.bib`.